 It’s really expensive to send just three cases of wine to Europe from the United States.
 So Scott decided to get three of his winery friends together to start a company to export their wine to Europe.
 They put together a container of wine and the cost of shipping was a lot less, which allowed Finger Lakes wines to be at a price point that was easy for Europeans to buy.

 The partners in the export company would frequently visit Europe and do tastings in wine shops.
 One year after they started, Scott was in his tasting room and a customer from Belgium came in.
 The customer said, “We met you at Melanie’s wine shop and we were so impressed with your wines that we decided to take our vacation in the Finger Lakes.”
 Scott says that happens to him at least 4-5 times a year now.

 Staying committed and being open-minded helped Scott and Fox Run succeed for over 30 years.
 And, these world-changing collaborations have made a big difference for the Finger Lakes wine region.

 The 3C’s of world-changing collaborations are Communication, Commonality and Commitment.
 I want to leave you with a bonus C before ending this series.

 Cathedral thinking goes back to the medieval times when an architect, stonemason and artisan began construction on the large buildings that would become places of worship, community gathering spaces and safe havens.
-These visionaries would begin their work knowing that it would not be completed in their lifetime, maybe not even their children’s lifetime, in some cases it would be three generations before the project was complete.
+These visionaries began their work knowing it would not be completed in their lifetime, maybe not even their children’s lifetime.
+In some cases it would be three generations before the project was complete.